Masala Rice Recipe

 Masala Rice can be stored in an airtight container in the refrigerator for 3-4 days.
 Reheat it in a pan or in the microwave until hot, then serve.
 If the rice looks dry, then add a splash of water before reheating.

 You can also freeze it in freezer-safe containers for up to 3 months.
-Once ready to eat, thaw at room temperature and reheat thoroughly before serving.
+Once ready to eat, thaw at room temperature, reheat, and serve.

 Serving Suggestions